I. Introduction

 b) Example

-Company A sells a good to the associated company B for USD 50 (assessed transaction).Company A sells a similar good under similar circumstances to an independent company X for USD 70 (similar transaction – internal comparable).
+Company A sells a good to the associated company B for USD 50 (assessed transaction).Company A sells a similar good under similar circumstances to an independent company X for USD 70 (similar transaction – internal comparable).or

 Company C (not related) sells a similar good under similar circumstances to an independent company Z for USD 80 (similar transaction – external comparable).